 The Improved Stratospheric and Mesospheric Sounder (ISAMS) onboard the Upper Atmosphere Research Satellite (UARS) made the first global stratospheric and lower mesospheric CO measurements during 6 months in 1991-1992 (Allen et al., 1999).
-The last ten years several different satellite sensors have been observing mesospheric CO including the microwave limb sounders SMR/Odin (Dupuy et al., 2004) and MLS/Aura (Pumphrey et al., 2007), the sun tracking ACE-FTS/Scisat-1 (Clerbaux et al., 2008) and the infrared limb sounder MIPAS/Envisat (Funke et al., 2009).
+During the last ten years, several different satellite sensors have been observing mesospheric CO including the microwave limb sounders SMR/Odin (Dupuy et al., 2004) and MLS/Aura (Pumphrey et al., 2007), the sun tracking ACE-FTS/Scisat-1 (Clerbaux et al., 2008) and the infrared limb sounder MIPAS/Envisat (Funke et al., 2009).

 The lowest rotational transition of CO is at 115 GHz.
-The advantage of observing at 115 GHz compared to higher frequency transitions is both that the troposphere is optically thinner at lower frequencies and that pressure broadening exceeds Doppler broadening up to about 85 km altitude making it possible to estimate vertical profiles of CO up to this altitude.
+The advantage of observing at 115 GHz compared to higher frequency transitions is both that the troposphere is optically thinner at lower frequencies and that pressure broadening exceeds Doppler broadening up to about 70 km altitude, making it possible to estimate vertical profiles of CO up to this altitude and column values above.

-Dicke-switching, i.e. signal-reference switching of the receiver, is the standard mirowave observation method in order to reduce the effect of gain drift in the receiver system.
+Dicke-switching, i.e. signal-reference switching of the receiver, is the standard microwave observation method in order to reduce the effect of gain drift in the receiver system.
 The intensities of the signal (the sky) and the reference (normally a blackbody load) have to balance each other to neutralize system gain nonlinearities.
-Frequencyswitching, a small shift in the local oscillator frequency between the signal and reference phases, is a Dicke-switching variant.
+Frequency-switching, a small shift in the local oscillator frequency between the signal and reference phases, is a Dicke-switching variant.
 This method is mainly useful for the study of narrow lines like mesospheric CO at 115 GHz.
-One of the advantages of frequency-

-15 of narrow lines like mesospheric CO at 115 GHz.
-One of the advantages of frequencyswitching is that the line is present in both the signal and the reference phases which doubles the effective observation time compared to "load-switching" where the reference is a blackbody load.
+One of the advantages of frequency-switching is that the line is present in both the signal and the reference phases, which doubles the effective observation time compared to "load-switching" where the reference is a blackbody load.
 The frequency-switching observing technique is commonly used in radio astronomy but more seldom used in microwave remote sensing.

-In this study we present ground-based, frequency-switched, measurements of meso-spheric CO made at the Onsala Space Observatory, OSO, (57.4° N, 11.9° E).
-This is the longest ground-based measurement series of mesospheric CO and covers the period 2002-2008.
+In this study we present ground-based, frequency-switched measurements of mesospheric CO made at the Onsala Space Observatory, OSO, (57.4° N, 11.9° E).
+This is the longest ground-based measurement series of mesospheric

+CO and covers the period 2002-2008.
 The instrument, calibration and inversion methods are described and the results are compared with data from four satellite instruments.
 Section 2 introduces our frequency-switched receiver system, Sect.
 3 describes the inversions, Sect.
 4 presents our results, Sect.
 5 covers the satellite comparisons, and Sect.
 6 gives a summary and the conclusions.